mahdimehrabi/go-challenge/README.md

 My solution is using redis as in memory DB and storing segment user counts every 24 hours on 00:00AM.<br>
-so we only execute a postgres query every 24 hours and we have needed data for next day.
+so we only execute a postgres query every 24 hours and we have needed data for next day. note:for your comfort in testing I just set scheduling period duration every 30seconds not every 24 hours.

 ## Getting started